jaguardado123/3326-lab-21/README.md

 ### Polymorphism

-When a class is inheriting members from another class it's inevitable to run into a situation where we end up with duplicate members that have the same name.
+**Polymorphism** is the ability to present the same interface for differing underlying forms.

-When a class has access to multiple members with the same identifiers or signatures, this is known as **Polymorphism**.
+Polymorphism typically refers to the behavior aspect of an instance (object).
+The two main cases of Polymorphism are **Overload** and **Override**.
+These cases happen when you have methods with the same name but they behave differently based on how and when they're called.

 **For Example:**
 ```java